Agent Editor

 Including the Agent in the App Logic

-You can include an agent in the app logic by calling it from a microflow.
-To do so, the Agent Editor provides the Call Agent toolbox action in the Agent Editor category.
-This action is currently focused on single-call, task-style execution.
+Include an agent in the app logic by calling it from a microflow.
+Agent Editor provides Call Agent toolbox actions in the Agent Editor category:

 When configuring the action, select the Agent document so that the right agent is called.
 If your prompts use variable placeholders, pass a context object to the action.
 This object must be of the selected context entity type so that placeholders can be resolved at runtime.

-Optionally, you can pass a Request object to set request-level values, and a FileCollection object with files to send along with the user message to make use of vision or document chat capabilities.
+For Call Agent without History, you can optionally pass a Request object to set request-level values and a FileCollection object with files to send along with the user message to use vision or document chat capabilities.
+For Call Agent with History, the Request object is mandatory because it contains the previous messages from the conversation.
 Support for files and images depends on the underlying large language model.
 Refer to the documentation of the specific connector.

-The output is a GenAICommons.Response object, aligned with the GenAI Commons and Agent Commons domain models and actions, which can be used for further logic.
-Additionally, all agents created via the Agent Editor extension are seamlessly integrated with other Mendix offerings, such as the Token consumption monitor or the Traceability feature from ConversationalUI.
+The output is a GenAICommons.Response object, aligned with the GenAI Commons and Agent Commons domain models and actions.
+You can use this object for further logic.
+Additionally, all agents created via the Agent Editor extension are integrated with other Mendix offerings, such as the Token consumption monitor or the Traceability feature from ConversationalUI.

 Deploying the Agent to Cloud Environments